 To go beyond the guidebook in Dublin connect with an Irish local to plan your trip.
 They’ll introduce you to the *real* Ireland—which is way more fun than *random Internet lists* you find on Google.
 Learn more.

 Whiskey!
-Ireland is loved the world-over for it, so why not appreciate uisce beatha properly?
+Ireland is loved around the world for it, so why not appreciate uisce beatha properly?
 Although touring Jameson’s Distillery is among the most popular things to do in Dublin, try a taste at the new kid on the block—Teeling Whiskey Distillery.
 Take a tour of Dublin's first new distillery in 125 years to find out how their delicious whiskey is made, ending with a wee dram of the good stuff.

 Pro tip: Although spirits in Ireland usually revolve around whiskey, visitors to Clonakilty should definitely indulge in Irish gin.
 A tour of the Clonakilty Distillery is definitely one of the most fun things to do in Cork.

 The National Leprechaun Museum in Dublin is the first and only exhibition of its kind.
-We’re not just talking the Lucky Charms mascot here.
+We’re not just talking about the Lucky Charms mascot here.
 The museum features exhibits on all types of leprechaun folklore and mythology, bringing to life the long history of the faeries and other Irish legends.
 This fun family-friendly excursion is one of the coolest things to do in Ireland.

 Pro tip: Another fun museum to explore is the fabulous Titanic Belfast Museum.
 A visit to the museum is one of the best things to do in Belfast (and that’s saying something!).